net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 In these FAQ, `<KSP directory>` is the directory such that the KSP executable is found in `<KSP directory>/KSP.exe`.

-Note that Principia currently targets KSP 1.2.2 and 1.3.1.
+Note that Principia currently targets KSP 1.2.2, 1.3.1, and 1.4.1.

 # Installing
 The binaries for Windows, macOS, and Ubuntu x64 can be found in the [README](https://github.com/mockingbirdnest/Principia/blob/master/README.md).
+Unzip the archive and copy the `Principia` folder into the `GameData` folder of your installation of KSP.

 Don't reuse an existing save after installing Principia, create a new one (see below).